 Maturation: The Margarita Vineyard Cabernet and Petit Verdot, and the Grosso Kresser Vineyard Cabernet were settled and racked into a mix of 36% new French and 64% once/twice used French barrels.
 All lots held in separate barrels.
 After another racking and further aging for 26 months, the barrels were blended, and the wine bottled.

-varietal: Cabernet Sauvignon (97% Cabernet Sauvignon, 3% Petit Verdot)
+varietal: Cabernet Sauvignon (95% Cabernet Sauvignon, 4% Malbec, 1% Petit Verdot)

-Winemaker Notes: By virtue of its isolated location, Santa Margarita Ranch enjoys a protected location desirable for Cabernet growing.
-Harvest commenced on November 9th and finished up three days later.
-The small quantity of Petit Verdot we used was harvested at the same time.
-Fermented wines were all taken from the tank and placed in once-used French oak barrels for 16 months before being transferred out, blended, and bottled.
+Winemaker Notes: By virtue of its isolated location, Santa Margarita Ranch enjoys protection from cooler Pacific influence and the extreme heat seen in the neighboring inland AVAs, making it an ideal appellation for growing Cabernet Sauvignon.
+The small quantity of Malbec we used adds a touch of dark plum that works well with the rich structure of the Cabernet.
+Once fermented, the lots were taken from the tank and placed in once-used French oak barrels for 13 months before being blended and bottled.

-Maturation: 16 months in a combination of one-year old French oak barrels.
+Maturation: 13 months in one-year-old French oak barrels.

 appellation: Central Coast (65% Edna Valley, 35% Paso Robles)